egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 Lets start with definitions.
 In parametrized policies we try to optimize θ so J(πθ) will be optimal.
 Now we can optimize θ analytically or using gradient ascent.
 Each update uses the data coming from the latest version of our policy.
 This is called on-policy.
 On the other hand, we call an optimization style off-policy when each update is based on the data coming from arbitrarily selected step.
 Off-policy methods are generally less stable and more efficient whereas on-policy methods are generally more stable and less efficient.

+**8.** What’s the difference between model-based and model-free?
+Which one is more data-efficient?

+In RL design one of the most important thing is determining whether the RL has an access to another model or not.
+The model I'm mentioning is a function to predict action, state or transition.
+The main advantage of model-based RL is that in this type of learning RL can predict the possible outcomes of it's actions and select an action utiling this information.
+However, it is hard to obtain a model telling the ground truth all the time.
+Most of the time, the model includes some bias in itself and this bias exploits to the RL.
+Moreover, traiinng a model takes lots of computational resources so it is possible that after all the training efforts, we get an useless model.

+I think, if we have a perfect model, RL will be more data efficient because RL doesn't have to gather useless information via trial and error.
+Large fraction of this kind of data is eliminated thanks to the model we added.